Pr0methean/rng_buffer/README.md

 This small crate provides `RngBufferCore`, a struct that wraps any `rand::Rng` and implements `BlockRngCore` so that, when used in a `rand_core::block::BlockRng64`, it will fetch more bytes with each call.
-This is mainly intended to reduce the number of system calls when using `rand::rngs::OsRng` or a client of a remote RNG.
+This is mainly intended to reduce the number of system calls when using `rand::rngs::OsRng` or a client of a remote RNG, for purposes where you want to reseed regularly to prevent subtle patterns in your random numbers, but don't need fast key erasure (mainly for Monte Carlo simulations and game servers; I don't recommend it for cryptography or gambling).
 Profiling with Vtune on an EC2 `c7i.metal-24xl` instance running Linux HVM kernel version `6.1.72-96.166.amzn2023.x86_64` showed that this reduced the number of CPU cycles spent inside system calls by 80% with a 256-byte buffer per thread (currently the default).